Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

 Baylor Performance Insights

-- The Bears' +199 scoring differential (outscoring opponents by 33.2 points per game) is a result of scoring 92 points per game (sixth in college basketball) while giving up 58.8 per outing (96th in college basketball).
+- The Bears are outscoring opponents by 33.2 points per game with a +199 scoring differential overall.
+They put up 92.0 points per game (sixth in college basketball) and allow 58.8 per contest (96th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.